DavidGudovic/Book-Shop/README.md

 Built with Laravel, Livewire, Alpine JS.
 Hosted on Heroku.
 While far from perfect, visually and functionally it's a step up from my previous work </br>
 <a href="http://knjizara-aurora.herokuapp.com">Click for live version</a>
-# Unfinished UI - PC
+# Landing page PC

 actual screen height is a quarter of the screenshot

 ![landing page](https://user-images.githubusercontent.com/56200401/184506765-6b9fccbe-dcf5-47bb-9d27-ba7f70a2025d.jpeg)

-# Unfinished UI on an Android phone
+# Landing page Phone

 <p align="center">